mrmcwethy/Adafruit_CircuitPython_APDS9960/README.rst

-  from board import SCL, SDA, A1 import adafruit_apds9960 as apds9960 import busio
+  from board import SCL, SDA, A1 from adafruit_apds9960.apds9960 import APDS9960 import busio import digitalio

 To set-up the device to gather data, initialize the I2CDevice using SCL and SDA pins.
-Then initialize the libary.
+Then initialize the library.
 Optionally provide an interrupt pin for proximity detection.

 .. code:: python

-  int_pin = digitalio.DigitalInOutput(A1)
+  int_pin = digitalio.DigitalInOut(A1)
   i2c = busio.I2C(SCL, SDA)
-  apds = apds9960.APDS9960(i2c, interrupt_pin=int_pin)
+  apds = APDS9960(i2c, interrupt_pin=int_pin)

 Gestures
 --------